 Parnassus Mid-Cap Fund

-The Fund’s long-term track record remains excellent.
-The Fund outperformed both the Russell and its Lipper peers over the
+surges.
+The Fund’s longer-term track record remains very good.
+The Fund has outperformed both the Russell and its Lipper

 Below is a table comparing the Parnassus Mid-Cap Fund with the Russell and the Lipper average for the one-, three- and fiveyear